santiment/academy/src/docs/products-and-plans/sanbase-pro-features/index.md

 - Set up a [dynamic portfolio manager](https://docs.google.com/spreadsheets/d/1itY_q3KvC-KhOpY21wtmeAj5lL4qT8gbMvilgt8avZw/edit?usp=sharing)
 - [Track the NVT](https://docs.google.com/spreadsheets/d/1WHf2CqD-pppmxO8Wt5eyU6p4I9q1A2kJ7MlNkQe_pC0/edit?usp=sharing) of any coin

-## Full access to Graphs

-Home to a growing list of new and experimental dashboards, including our Crowd Sentiment metrics, ETH miner stats, MVRV sandbox, comprehensive MakerDAO dashboards, and more.
-New metrics are constantly being added!

 ## Unlimited number of Signals

 and access to all future signals added to Sanbase (coming soon!).
 Here are a few pre-made Signals to get you started: